al002/blog/content/posts/ai-assisted-programming.en.md

 ---
 date: '2024-12-29T17:12:16+08:00'
-title: 'Insights Gained from AI-Assisted Programming'
+title: "What I've Learned from AI-Assisted Programming"
 ---

 Recently, I have been extensively using AI to assist with programming.
 Here are a few key points to discuss: